How much am I eligible to borrow?

 The cost of attendance is an estimate of a student's education expenses for the period of enrolment (12 months maximum).
 The components of the cost of attendance are the same for all US Federal programs, as specified under US law.

-Books: Due to the significant difference between Law/Health Sciences courses and other courses, we have decided to have two tiers:
+Books: Bue to the significant difference between Law/Health Sciences courses and other courses, we have decided to have two tiers:

 - Law/Health Sciences/ Engineering (eg psychology) $3000/annum

-Laptop: based on student confirmation, A$1000 is included in the COA calculation for first year only.
-This is only included if student explicitly requests.
+Laptop: Based on student confirmation, A$1000 is included in the COA calculation for first year only.
+This is only included on the COA, if the student explicitly requests.

 US students who hold Australian/New Zealand Permanent Residency or citizenship will be advised of their COA calculations individually as a result of their ability to access a number of Australian benefits to assist in their education.